link1905/system-design-101/content/docs/design-patterns/caching-patterns.md

 Cache components can be expensive due to their reliance on large amounts of fast memory.
 **Compression** is an important, though often overlooked, method to reduce runtime costs.

-The process is straightforward: data is compressed before being cached and decompressed after retrieval.
 Since cache components are frequently busy serving many clients, it's generally better to assign the responsibility of compression and decompression to the client-side.